Susanne85/susannesPortfolio/README.md

 This project is my latest portfolio page.
 It displays three applications that I have written and one project with other team members that I have worked on.
+Each of the applications have increased in complexity and technologies utilised.

 **Link**